Sisi says Egypt needs $200-$300 billion to develop

-SHARM EL-SHEIKH, Egypt (Reuters) - Egypt needs $200-$300 billion to develop, President Abdel Fattah al-Sisi said at an international investment conference on Sunday, pressing his campaign to lift the Arab world’s most populous country from years of economic turmoil.
+SHARM EL-SHEIKH, Egypt, March 15 (Reuters) - Egypt needs $200-$300 billion to develop, President Abdel Fattah al-Sisi said at an international investment conference on Sunday, pressing his campaign to lift the Arab world’s most populous country from years of economic turmoil.

 With the high-profile, glitzy 3-day summit in the Red Sea resort town of Sharm el-Sheikh, Egypt aimed to project an image of stability and attractiveness to investors whom it hopes to secure billions of dollars from.